Website

 If you’re not generating traffic from your most important keywords you should definitely consider refreshing your text, re-writing important pages, and presenting them in a way that’s more search-engine friendly.

-5. You don’t have a Content Management System (CMS)
+5. No Content Management System (CMS) in Place

 This is a classic case of what I mentioned earlier – the evolution of the web.
 While add-ons such as Adobe Flash used to be the best way to display multimedia elements, it’s been surpassed by quicker, smarter technology.